Educator utilizes online platform to teach background, significance of Black History Month

 LOS ANGELES (KABC) -- A local teacher is using an online platform to teach kids the background and significance of Black History Month, while opening the door for conversations at home.

-Jaqueline Shaprow's parents taught her courage and the power of love.
-It's something Jaqueline works to instill in the hundreds of children she teaches online around the world; in particular, helping African American youngsters understand who they are by learning Black History.
+Jacqueline Shaprow's parents taught her courage and the power of love.
+It's something Jacqueline works to instill in the hundreds of children she teaches online around the world; in particular, helping African American youngsters understand who they are by learning Black History.

 "I want them to remember how far we've come and that if they work hard and they focus, they will be able to make the world better than it is right now," said Shaprow.